How Miro Scales Global Video Content with AI | HeyGen

 HeyGen’s avatars completely streamlined that process.
 Now, scripts can be revised on the fly without the need to return to the studio.
 With HeyGen, Steve and his team can simply update the transcript within the platform and almost instantaneously generate a video with the avatar delivering the updated script.
 The output matches the original voice and delivery so well that viewers can’t even tell the difference.
 This flexibility alone has shaved days, sometimes weeks, off their production timeline.
 “Because HeyGen’s voice features match our talent so accurately, we can update their lines as needed, without ever having to return to the studio,” adds Steve.

-Beyond speed, HeyGen’s translation tools have opened entirely new doors.
-Steve recalls, ‘Before HeyGen, the process was too complicated to enable reaching different countries that spoke different languages, except for adding subtitles.’
-Now, Miro can easily translate their videos into 7 different languages, complete with accurate lip-sync and natural voice inflections.
-It’s used internally as well.
-Steve remembers a time when they translated one of their internal testing videos into Dutch, and the employees were convinced that the presenting employee was a Dutch speaker.
+Beyond just speed, HeyGen’s translation tools have opened up completely new opportunities.
+Steve recalls, “Before HeyGen, the process was far too complicated to realistically reach audiences in different countries that spoke different languages, apart from simply adding subtitles.”
+Now, Miro can easily translate their videos into 7 different languages, with accurate lip-sync and natural-sounding voice inflections.
+It is also used for internal communication.
+Steve remembers an instance when they translated one of their internal testing videos into Dutch, and the employees were convinced that the presenter was actually a native Dutch speaker.

-HeyGen hasn’t just improved production: it’s helped reshape how Miro educates, localizes, and scales content in alignment with its product growth.
+HeyGen has not just improved production; it has helped reshape how Miro educates, localises, and scales content in line with its product growth.
 Projects that once required extensive coordination and weeks of turnaround can now be completed in a fraction of the time.
-When timelines are tight or changes happen late in the game, Steve’s team can update content without skipping a beat, delivering clear, high-quality videos that support feature adoption across Miro’s 90 million users.
+When timelines are tight or changes come in at the last minute, Steve’s team can update content without missing a step, delivering clear, high-quality videos that support feature adoption across Miro’s 90 million users.

 “In tech, things are always moving fast.
-By the time we’re in post-production, something’s usually changed—a button, an icon, a logo.
-Before HeyGen, that meant reshooting—now we just update the script mid-production, which has saved us days, if not weeks, of production time.” –Steve Sowrey, Learning Media Designer, Miro
+By the time we’re in post-production, something has usually changed—a button, an icon, a logo.
+Before HeyGen, that meant reshooting—now we simply update the script during production, which has saved us days, if not weeks, of production time.” –Steve Sowrey, Learning Media Designer, Miro

 This newfound agility has also expanded who can participate in content creation.
 Writers who previously focused solely on scripts are now generating full video drafts themselves, a shift that has blurred traditional job boundaries and multiplied the team’s production capacity without needing additional headcount.

 The realism and accuracy of HeyGen’s avatars have raised the quality bar, not lowered it.
 Steve continues to refine tone and inflection using voice engines and subtle adjustments—ensuring the final product sounds nearly indistinguishable from live recordings.
-His personal benchmark is simple: if the viewer can’t tell it’s an avatar, the job is done right.
+His personal benchmark is simple: if the viewer cannot tell it is an avatar, the job is done correctly.

-At a higher level, HeyGen enables Miro to deliver consistent, localized, and professional videos at scale, supporting the company’s broader goals of enterprise adoption, global accessibility, and faster onboarding.
+At a broader level, HeyGen enables Miro to deliver consistent, localised, and professional videos at scale, supporting the company’s wider goals of enterprise adoption, global accessibility, and faster onboarding.